nikouu/mGBA-http/docs/Design.md

 - It takes time for an HTTP request from origin to mGBA-http then time again from mGBA-http to mGBA.
 	- This makes mGBA-http unsuitable for frame sensitive inputs.
 - Not all mGBA API calls are simple and may return complex objects.
-Unless there is a complelling reason, these will not be implemented.
+Unless there is a compelling reason, these will not be implemented.